-Members of the Banking and Finance group include three leading professors in this area: Professor Rosa Lastra (chair of the group), Professor George Walker, Professor Rodrigo Olivares-Caminal; one senior lecturer, Dr Gabriel Gari and one lecturer, Dr Costanza Russo.
-In addition, Professor Philip Rawlings, Dr Andromachi Georgosouli, Dr Miriam Goldby and Dr Leon Vinokour contribute to the teaching in this area.
+Members of the Banking and Finance group include three leading professors in this area: Professor Rosa Lastra (chair of the group), Professor George Walker, Professor Rodrigo Olivares-Caminal; one reader, Dr Gabriel Gari, one senior lecturer, Dr Costanza Russo and one lecturer, Ms Katrien Morbee.
+In addition, Professor Kokkoris, Professor Philip Rawlings, Dr Marco Bodellini, Dr Andromachi Georgosouli, Dr Miriam Goldby, Dr S. Patel, Dr L. Steinberg, Dr Leon Vinokour, Mr Safdar Alam and Mr K. Lazarus contribute to the teaching in this area.
 Leon and Rodrigo - jointly appointed by CCLS and the School of Economics and Finance - are the co-directors of the MSc Law and Finance programme.
 Rodrigo also heads the LLM in Law and Economics programme.

 Banking and Finance members have developed close links with other universities around the world.
 In the USA, regular contacts with Harvard, Columbia, Georgetown, SMU in Texas and NYU enrich our teaching and research capabilities.
 In Europe we have close links with several universities; the links with the University of Stockholm as well as other Scandinavian Universities has resulted in our successful Diploma and Certificate in International Financial Law.
+A similar programme has been established with Strathmore University, Kenya.
 Links with Universities in Hong-Kong, Shanghai and Singapore are also a result of the individual links forged by Banking and Finance members.
 Strong links have also been developed with Latin American Universities, with two Deans of Postgraduate Studies from top Argentine Universities visiting in 2014-15.
 Dr Costanza Russo has developed a partnership with the Seven Pillars Institute for Global Finance and Ethics based in Kansas, and is working on a research project with Justice Blair and others on how to create an ethical culture in the banking sector.
-Professor Rodrigo Olivares Caminal has established links with the World Bank in connection the Global Forum on Law Justice and Development and is organising a competition for students jointly with IFC.
+Professor Rodrigo Olivares Caminal has established links with the World Bank in connection to the Global Forum on Law Justice and Development.

 The LLM in Banking and Finance Law is one of the most popular LLM programmes and financial law modules are an integral part of the Certificate and Diploma in International Finance Law.
 The European Banking and Finance group offers a joint MSc in Law and Finance and LLM in Law and Economics with the School of Economics and Finance at Queen Mary.